MikeOrtiz/TouchImageView/README.md

     void setMaxZoom(float max);

 Set the min zoom multiplier.
 Default value is 1.
+Set to AUTOMATIC_MIN_ZOOM to make it possible to see the whole image.

     void setMinZoom(float min);

+Set the max zoom multiplier to stay at a fixed multiple of the min zoom multiplier.

+    void setMaxZoomRatio(float max);

 Set the focus point of the zoomed image.
 The focus points are denoted as a fraction from the left and top of the view.
 The focus points can range in value between 0 and 1.